AtomGraph/Core/README.md

 ---------

 You probably already knew all of the above.
-By looking at the state of the machine-readable Web, it is safe to predict that the demand for data integration is rapidly increasing, both internally and globally.
+By looking at the state of the machine-readable Web, it is safe to predict that the demand for data integration is rapidly increasing, internally in organizations as well as globally.
 Consider that for a moment with the following factors:
 * pair-wise integration with N service nodes requires N connectors, the total sum approaching N^2 in a global increasingly interconnected network
 * implementation of service connectors consume expensive developer hours and deal with data conversions code
 * source code is prone to bugs: more source code means more bugs
 * proprietary integration platforms make the process easier and more user-friendly, but still provide the old many-to-many solution and also put the customer in a lock-in with switching-costs
 * data conversion code is also prone to poor performance, as there are theoretical and practical mismatches between data models (such as object-oriented, relational, XML, JSON, RDF etc.) that eventually lead to leaky abstractions
-* imperative languages suffer from poor concurrency, while declarative languages are becoming popular (see [The Downfall of Imperative Programming](http://fpcomplete.com/the-downfall-of-imperative-programming/) )
+* imperative languages suffer from poor concurrency, while declarative languages are becoming popular (see [The Downfall of Imperative Programming](http://fpcomplete.com/the-downfall-of-imperative-programming/))

 We think the many-to-many data integration approach does not scale, and the general "(Web) application is domain-specific source code" paradigm has become obsolete.
 Software cannot be un-written and billions of dollars